osabased/horizon/stack.md

 Use these to improve impacted-test selection and validation routing.

-Do not build a full build system.
+Do not own a full build system.

 ---

 ### 8. Observability, Replay, and Evaluation

-Start simple:
+Use:

 * local event ledger
 * JSONL export